cscawley/SysadminDoc/SSL.md

-# go and add the domain to nginx #
+# Add a domain to NGINX and redirect SSL to the subnet address of your webapp  #

 ```
 vi /etc/nginx/sites-available/server-block-01